Variational methods for the kinetic Fokker-Planck equation: The kinetic Fokker-Planck equation

 \subsection{Acknowledgments}

-SA was partially supported by NSF Grant DMS-1700329.
-JCM was partially supported by the ANR grants LSD (ANR-15-CE40-0020-03) and Malin (ANR-16-CE93-0003).
-Both authors were partially supported by a grant from the NYU-PSL Global Alliance.
+SA and JCM kindly thank Julia Brunken for pointing out their mistake in the first version of this paper.
+DA was supported by NSF Postdoctoral Fellowship Grant No. 2002023 and Simons Foundation Grant No. 816048.
+SA was partially supported by NSF Grants DMS-1700329 and DMS-2000200.
+JCM was partially supported by the ANR grants LSD (ANR-15-CE40-0020-03) and Malin (ANR-16-CE93-0003) and by the NSF grant DMS-1954357.
+SA and JCM were partially supported by a grant from the NYU-PSL Global Alliance.
+MN was partially supported by the NSF under Grant No. DMS-1928930 while participating in a program hosted by the Mathematical Sciences Research Institute during the spring 2021 semester, and by the NSF under Grant No. DMS-1926686 while a member at the Institute for Advanced Study.